Fl4gu1z0wsky/CEH/README.md

 **Rubber-Hose** - In this attack, the cryptanalyst uses blackmail, threats, torture, extortion, bribery, etc. A powerful and often the most effective cryptanalysis method.

+**JailBreaking** - It can be defined as a process of installing a modified set of kernel patches that allows users to run third party applications not signed by OS vendor.

+   1. Userland Exploit: It allows user-level access but does not allow iboot-level access.
+   2. iBoot Exploit: An iBoot jailbreak allows user-level and iboot-level access.
+   3. Bootrom Exploit: It allows user-level access and iboot-level access.

 ## :lock: SECURITY

 ### WIFI